centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 - **Graph** tab: A graph with one curve per metric collected by this service
 - Shortcuts to the configurations, logs and reports for this service and its related host.
+- Below the name of the service, the name of its parent host.
+Click it to open the host panel for the parent host.

 ![image](../assets/alerts/resources-status/resources-status-panel-service.gif)